Lillian Aber: Career

-Dr.Aber's involvement in politics began at Makerere University.
+Aber's involvement in politics began at Makerere University.
 As a freshman, she won the election to become Guild Representative Councillor (GRC) of the School of Arts in the College of Humanities and Social Sciences.
 She was then appointed as a Guild Minister by the Guild President, Anna Ebaju Adeke that year.
 As a sophomore, she stood for the guild presidency on the Forum For Democratic Change party ticket, but lost to Bwowe Ivan, who later appointed her as Guild Vice President.

 While Guild Vice President, she made a bid for the presidency of the Uganda National Students Union (UNSA) which she won in 2015, replacing Matanda Abubaker (the UNSA President from 2013 to 2014).
 Aber later moved from the Forum For Democratic Change party to the National Resistance Movement party when standing for the position of Chairperson of the National Youth Council.
 She was elected to this position in November 2015, polling 119 votes ahead of George Abudul who polled 105 votes.